 Travel AND a Veterinary Career: Is that even Possible today?

-Many veterinary professionals used to dream of spending anywhere from a couple of weeks to a year or two traveling the world, working with animals and locals, as a practicing veterinary practitioner…and then COVID19 came along.
-However, with the world slowly starting to open up, and courtesy of two jabs (regardless of the flavor), traveling abroad and caring for animals as a veterinary professional can be put back on your bucket list.
-So, given that this will take a little more planning time than in the pre-COVID19 days, it’s time to refresh your research and start exploring the options once more.
-Here are five ways to fulfill your sense of wanderlust while keeping your veterinary skills at their sharpest…
+Many veterinary professionals – Vets, Nurses, Tech and more – used to dream of spending anywhere from a couple of weeks to a year or two traveling the world, working with animals and locals, as a practicing veterinary practitioner…and then COVID came along.
+However, with the world slowly starting to open up, and courtesy of two jabs or more (regardless of the flavor), traveling abroad and caring for animals as a veterinary professional can be put back on your bucket list.
+So, given that this will take a little more planning time than in the pre-COVID days, it’s time to refresh your research and start exploring the options once more.
+Here are five ways to still fulfill your sense of wanderlust while keeping your veterinary skills at their sharpest…

 Join an international leadership project

 A growing number of Veterinarians are applying their skills to make a difference in the lives of animals and people.
 They travel abroad to impoverished areas suffering from a lack of food and resources that occurs due to a loss of local livestock.
 These professionals establish educational programs to help local residents properly care for their livestock and companion animals.
 The Sauti Moja project in Kenya, for instance, is designed to provide women with the skills and resources to keep their animals alive.
 Veterinary Professionals who work in this capacity help local residents gain confidence and learn to work together in multi-ethnic groups to cope with drought and livestock shortages.